Anonidentiti/spider-scraper/README.md

   -h, --help         show this help message and exit -u URL, --url URL  URL to scrape
   -s, --save         Save output to a .txt file

+Optional arguments:
+- `-A, --aggressive`: Number of threads for aggressive scan (default: 4)

+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.